PfGAnalytics/Wellbeing-Dashboard/README.md

 Changing these values will directly affect how much horizontal and vertical space is allocated to y-axis labels during export and can be used to prevent clipping for longer labels.

+### How do we fix the data download buttons if data is not downloading?

+The data downloads are controlled by a few functions: `downloadChartData()` for the main charts, `downloadMapData()` for the maps tab, `renderPopup()` for the subpopulation charts and `renderMapPopup()` for map popups.
+We have built as much contingency into these functions as possible, but these are relatively complex functions and the reasons they could potentially fail are too various to exhaustively list here.
+Please refer to the Troubleshooting Javascript section above for general guidance on how to error trace and troubleshoot Javascript files.

 ### How does the Performance icon work?
 The Performance icon is **generated automatically**.